While index funds and EFTs are great for the bulk of your investments, what if you want something more out of your portfolio?

 Motley Fool Stock Advisor

 The Motley Fool Stock Advisor may very well be the most comprehensive stock-picking newsletter available.
-The company claims its Stock Advisor as beating the S&P 500 by 4-to-1 over the last 17 years.
+The company claims its Stock Advisor has beaten the S&P 500 by 4-to-1 over the last 17 years.
 That’s a remarkable claim, and we don’t know specifically how they calculated it.
-But if it’s even remotely true it makes this one of the very best stock picking newsletters available.
+But if it’s even remotely true it makes this one of the very best stock-picking newsletters available.

 The company also claims they have made over 100 stock recommendations with returns of over 100%.
 Some of the companies they recommended in the past include Amazon, Walt Disney, and Netflix, each of which has returned several thousand percent since being recommended in the newsletter.